jgbattung/Algorithm-Study-Guide/arrays-and-strings/smallest-absolute-difference/README.md

 1. turn the length of the array to 0 if new smallestDifference was found
 2. Forgot to reassign smallestDifference when a new one is found.

+Improvement:
+1. Sort the array first so that you only need to compare adjacent numbers and not do a loop for each number